New York State Community Health Indicator Reports (CHIRS)

-These community statistics are grouped into nineteen health-related sections.
-Each section contains a series of indicators and an "About" page that provides indicator definitions, data sources and NYSDOH program contact information.
+These community statistics are grouped into fifteen health-related topics.
+Each topic contains a series of indicators and an "About" page that provides indicator definitions, data sources and NYSDOH program contact information.

-Information can be accessed by selecting one of the health-related sections (highlighted in blue below).
-After selecting a section, a list of available indicators will appear.
-Indicators are presented in several different formats.
+Information can be accessed by selecting one of the health-related topics.
+After selecting a topic, a list of available indicators will appear.
+Indicator data are presented in several different formats.
 The following is a description of each data format.